Hearing test – ASSR (auditory steady state response)

 Referral: Not required

-Age range: No age restrictions.
+Age range: No age restrictions

 Preparation

-Take care that the child does not fall asleep during the journey!
+Care should be taken to ensure that the child does not fall asleep during the journey!

-Feeding the child just before the examination increases the child's chances of falling asleep faster. - The child presenting for the ASSR examination should be healthy.
-It is not recommended to perform the ASSR examination during an infection, due to the possibility of falsification of the results by secretions lingering in the nasopharynx.
-If the child has undergone an infection, it is safest to report for an ASSR test about 2 weeks after the end of the infection.
+- A child presenting for an ASSR test should be healthy.
+It is not recommended to perform an ASSR test during an infection due to the potential for false results due to secretions remaining in the nasopharynx.
+If a child has had an infection, it is safest to schedule an ASSR test approximately two weeks after the infection ends.

 Description of the study